kchansf5/Zetsy/README.md

 The shopping cart lists all of the items a logged in user has added.
 From their cart, a user has the ability to remove items, update item quantity, view subtotal and total costs, and checkout.

 ![](https://github.com/kchansf5/etsy_clone/blob/master/readme_screenshots/zetsy-cart.png)

+## Future Improvements
+There are several features and improvements that I would like to make to Zetsy in the future.
+Some of these include:

+* Search - Allow users to search for items available for sale of Zetsy
+* Comments/Reviews - Allow users to leave comments and reviews on items
+* Category Filters - Allow users to view specific products based on their category

 ## Technologies
 Zetsy is built on a Rails backend and React frontend.